Estimated reading time: 7 minutes

 Unless it’s a physical threat, fear is the same emotion whether it’s legitimate or not.
 It helps when you learn to recognize it and deal with it before it takes hold.

-As such, the best way to cope with worry and fear is to focus on the here and now, to harness racing anxieties and bring their thoughts back to the present moment.
-Mindfulness exercises like centering their attention entirely on a sound, smell or object in the ‘real’ world is an effective way to achieve a sense of the present.
+As such, the best way to cope with worry and fear is to focus on the here and now, harness racing anxieties, and bring their thoughts back to the present moment.
+Mindfulness exercises like centering their attention entirely on a sound, smell, or object in the ‘real’ world is an effective way to achieve a sense of the present.